 The council has taken the view that the service is to be self-funding, rather than an additional burden on all council tax payers.
 The total fee payable is £475 (although this is reduced to £320 for people claiming means tested benefits or war pensions).

-You should think very carefully before complaining to us, the fee will be non refundable, even if the complaint is considered not worthy of action in accordance with the legislation.
+You should think very carefully before complaining to us as the fee will be non refundable, even if the complaint is considered not worthy of action in accordance with the legislation.

 It is important to understand the way the legislation works.
 It allows the Borough Council to review these cases, as independent and impartial third parties.
 It is not investigating an offence - none has been committed even if a complainant 'wins' their case as no offence is committed until such time as a hedge owner fails to implement a local authority's order to carry out works to the hedge to remedy the problems it is causing - and so the legislation does not deal in innocent or guilty parties.
 As a result, the fee is a payment for a service and is not a penalty to the complaint.